8 Reasons Why The LLC Is So Desirable

 Advantages of an LLC:

 - Personal asset protection.
 True to its name, an LLC protects its owners from the LLC's liabilities.
-While there are some situations in which an individual owner can still be held liable for his or her LLC obligations, for the most part, creditors and litigators cannot come after your personal assets or finances to satisfy a dispute with your LLC.
+While there are some situations in which an individual owner can still be held liable for his or her LLC obligations, for the most part, the LLC's creditors cannot come after your personal assets or finances to satisfy an LLC obligation.

 - Simplicity.
 LLCs are relatively easy to setup and maintain.
 While you do want to be careful and prudent when establishing the LLC and filing the necessary paperwork, LLCs require far less paperwork than an S-Corp or a C-Corp.

 - Only taxed once (pass-through taxation).
 100% of the LLC’s profits go directly to its owner(s).
 You then get to report those profits as part of your individual tax return.
 Compare that to a C-Corporation, where profits are taxed before they get distributed to owners and again as part of the owners’ individual incomes.
 In other words: LLC profits get taxed once while C-Corp profits get taxed twice.

 - Flexible tax treatment.
 If an LLC prefers the federal tax rules that apply to an S-Corporation or C-Corporation, no problem.
 LLCs can now elect to be taxed as an S-Corp (or C-Corp) without actually having to be a corporation.

 - Less formality, fewer regulations.
 Unlike corporations, LLCs do not require regular meetings, minutes, resolutions, assignment of corporate officers, etc.